vigilanciaepidemiologica/sari_prediction/README.md

-# Vigilancia Epidemiologica
+# Epidemiological Surveillance
-This project contains the result of the master's project by Amauri Duarte da Silva entitled "Epidemiological Surveillance: Use of Machine Learning to Predict Severe Acute Respiratory Syndrome Outbreaks" (UFCSPA Mar/2022)
+This project contains the result of the master's project by Amauri Duarte da Silva entitled "Epidemiological Surveillance: Use of Machine Learning to Predict Severe Acute Respiratory Syndrome Outbreaks" (UFCSPA Mar/2022).

 ## Knime
 1) The "csv Reader" nodes have possible paths to the data sets used.
 This must be adjusted according to the location of the data sets on your machine.